johannesboyne/zenstore/README.md

 This one is quite cool, if you want to give somebody an easy read access just use the `createZenlink` API call.
 With this goodie it is possible to hide the random generated 'secret' zenstorage ID behind a human readable name.
 E.g. your zenlink ID is `c739a87f21d1740fbf83411d3132043780043a8b` you can link it by calling `http://[...]/createZenlink/c739a87f21d1740fbf83411d3132043780043a8b/yourbeautifulname`.
 Now you can share this zenstorage with ease: `http://[...]/zenlink/yourbeautifulname`.

-##Why didn't you use a framework like express, restify etc.

-Well, the routing etc. is very, very limited for this use-case!
-So, let's drop the framework, do it by hand and enjoy the pure power of Node.js.

 ##LICENSE

 MIT